 Scholarship candidates must have already obtained a first higher education degree or demonstrate a recognised equivalent level of learning according to national legislation and practices.
 Candidates who will only obtain their first higher education degree at the end of the academic year preceding the one concerned by the scholarship application can nevertheless apply for a scholarship and be selected by the consortium concerned, under the condition that they acquire the required degree prior to the beginning of the masters course edition concerned

-Individuals who have already benefited from an EMMC scholarship are not eligible for a second scholarship in order to follow the same or another EMMC
+Individuals who have already benefited from an EMJMD scholarship are not eligible for a second scholarship in order to follow the same or another EMJMD

-Students benefiting from an EMMC scholarship cannot benefit from another EU grant while pursuing their Erasmus Mundus masters studies
+Students benefiting from an EMJMD scholarship cannot benefit from another EU grant while pursuing their Erasmus Mundus masters studies

 The selection list of admitted students proposed for scholarship award according to the number of awards made available by the EU each edition for Programme and Partner country students according to the two respective main ranking lists will be submitted to the EACEA agency of the European Commission by the end of February of the year following the application deadline.
 The ARCHMAT Coordinating Institution (University of Evora) will inform the students by email as soon as the list of proposed scholarships is approved by EACEA (likely by the end of May).
 The notification will include: